 Sleep In Luxury

-Las Vegas has fantastic luxury hotel and resort options including ARIA Sky Suites, the Mandarin Oriental, and Encore at Wynn Las Vegas.
+Las Vegas has fantastic luxury hotel and resort options including the Waldorf Astoria Las Vegas and Encore at Wynn Las Vegas.
 But, in a city as opulent as Vegas, even the mid-range hotels are quite luxurious.

 During my girls’ Vegas getaway I stayed at The Mirage.
 Our “resort queen” room with two queen-sized beds was spacious enough at 394 sq. ft. to accommodate three women and all our luggage.
 We never felt like we were tripping over each other — even while getting ready to go out.
 My favorite amenity was the pool with its waterfalls and lagoons.
 We ordered poolside cocktails from the Dolphin Bar and relaxed in the hot tub.
 In October!